-The DRP of the sub-project area are very much optimistic about the success of the project.
-The sub-project is environmentally sustainable and socially acceptable.
-DPHE, together with IWM Environmental& Social safeguard team, PMU Social & Environmental Consultant, have conducted 2 (Two) consultation meetings(Total Participants=31, Female=12& Male=18) with DRP communities and their community representative.
-Some consultations also conducted with CiC, Camp WASH area focal, Camp area focal, SAE & Mechanic, and relevant stakeholders.
-(Appendix- 2 & 3).
-In addition to the above-mentioned meetings, the local DPHE has undertaken many consultations with male and female members including pregnant women, elderly, person with disability, children etc. of the DRP.
+The DRP of the sub-project areas are very much optimistic about the success of the project.
+The sub-projects will environmentally sustainable and socially acceptable because expected environmental and social impact to be minimum and very much site specific for implementing the proposed intervention.
+DPHE, together with IWM Environmental & Social safeguard team, PMU Social & Environmental Consultant have conducted four (04) consultations with DRP communities, their community leaders and police, CiC, Camp WASH area focal, Camp area focal, SAE & Mechanic, and relevant stakeholders (Appendix- 2 & 3).
+In addition to the above-mentioned meetings, the local DPHE has always undertaken many consultations with male and female members including pregnant women, elderly, person with disability, children etc. of the DRP.
 Through the coordination and linkage activities of the project, the authorities have accomplished some formal exchange meetings, individual household visits, FGD, Tea Stall discussion and other consultation meetings.